shanwc1972/sql-employee-tracker/README.md

 1. View all employees
 2. Add a new employee
 3. Update an employee's role
+5. Delete an employee
-4. View all departments
+6. View all departments
-5. Create a new department
+7. Create a new department
+8. Delete a department
-6. View all roles
+9. View all roles
-7. Create a new role
+10. Create a new role
+11. Delete a role

 On selecting a menu item, the selection will be executed and upon completion you will be returned to the main menu.
-If selecting any item to add or update the details of an employee, department or role, you will prompted with further questions.
-Upon answering all questions, a text notice will advise whether the action was successful or not.
+If selecting any item to add or update the details of an employee, department or role, you will prompted with further questions or choices.
+Upon answering all questions and choices, a text notice will advise whether the action was successful or not.

 All data is stored within a Postgres database called employee_db.
 Which can queried directly through the PSQL command line as well as PG Admin.